pha4ge/pipeline-resources/docs/omicron-resources.md

     - [SARS-CoV-2 Multiple Sequence Alignments](#sars-cov-2-multiple-sequence-alignments)

 ## General Information on the Omicron Variant
-Below is a list of various educational material, public health announcements and publications, thechnical details and global trackers, phylogenetic visualiations, and resources to assist in data sharing and reporting of the Omicron variant:
+Below is a list of various educational material, public health announcements and publications, thechnical details and global trackers, phylogenetic visualiations, and resources to assist in data sharing and reporting of the Omicron variant.

 ### Educational Material
 - [Nature News Article - Heavily mutated Omicron variant puts scientists on alert](https://www.nature.com/articles/d41586-021-03552-w): Overview of the identified variant and its potential public health impacts.